jetbrains-academy/scala-tutorial/Terms and Types/Method Calls/task.md

 #### Exercise

-Complete the methods invocations for the described methods.
+Complete the invocations for the described methods.

 <div class="hint">The <code>upperCaseMethod()</code> should return "HELLO, SCALA!"</div>
 <div class="hint">The <code>absMethod()</code> should return 42.</div>